Threat Assessment – What are the most likely threats that you will face?

 - What are the immediate dangers in your location?
 Is there anything that stands out about your neighborhood?
 Are there obstacles or dangers that are specific to your geographical location that could leave you vulnerable? (terrorist threats, chemical and/or biological threats, threats to critical infrastructure, criminal activity, inadequate access to supply routes or escape routes during a disaster, etc…)

-- How will each of the above listed threats effect you, your family, your property and your survival plans?
+- How will each of the above listed threats affect you, your family, your property, and your survival plans?

 - How will each situation affect your overall preparedness efforts?